pgmiras/inventory-helper/README.md

 Some example scenarios where this application would be useful:
 - I have two cartons of milk in the fridge.
 I used one carton this week, so I need to buy a carton of milk, which is in the dairy section of the grocery store.
 - I have three cans of tuna in the pantry.
 I used two cans this week, so I need to buy two cans of tuna, which is in the canned foods section of the grocery store.

+## User Stories
+- As a user, I want to be able to add a grocery item to my inventory, and specify its name, quantity, and category.
+- As a user, I want to be able to view the list of grocery items in my inventory.
+- As a user, I want to be able to modify a grocery item’s quantity.
+- As a user, I want to be able to remove a grocery item from my inventory (to indicate that it has been used up).
+- As a user, I want to be able to add a grocery item to my grocery list (depending on what item has been removed from my inventory).
+- As a user, I want to be able to see the grocery items in my grocery list.